Candidates

 “A just society … as long as it takes.”

-An independent judiciary is important, now, more than ever, to save our country, and to fix it when we get back.
+An independent judiciary is important, now, more than ever, to save our country, and to fix it when we get it back.
 This year there are five judges up for retention: there are three from the Supreme Court (Christine Donohue, Kevin Dougherty, and David Wecht), one from Superior Court (Alice Dubow), and one from Commonwealth Court (Michael Wojcik).

 “It is a great honor to be a candidate for the PA Superior Court.
-I have the diverse and unique background that makes me the most qualified and trusted candidate.
+I have a diverse and unique background that makes me the most qualified and trusted candidate.
 Electing me to the Superior Court will assure Pennsylvanians that their voice will be heard by a fair and impartial judge.
 I look forward to earning the trust of the voters.“

-I’ve dedicated my career to upholding justice and ensuring fairness within Philadelphia’s legal system.
+"I’ve dedicated my career to upholding justice and ensuring fairness within Philadelphia’s legal system.
 Currently serving as a Judge of the Philadelphia Court of Common Pleas since August 2016, I am honored to run for election to the Commonwealth Court in 2025.
 My extensive experience across the Criminal, Civil, Orphans’ Court, and Family Court Divisions has equipped me with the skills and insights necessary to address the complex social, economic, and governmental issues facing our Commonwealth.

-Justice Christine Donohue serves on the Supreme Court of Pennsylvania.
 Her term of office commenced in January 2016.
 Prior to her service as a Supreme Court Justice, Justice Donohue served on the Superior Court of Pennsylvania for eight years.

 Justice Donohue is a former judge on the Pennsylvania Court of Judicial Discipline, a former chair and member of the Pennsylvania Board of Law Examiners and the Pennsylvania Judicial Conduct Board, and a former member of the Disciplinary Board of the Supreme Court of Pennsylvania.